Categories

 • Sidewalk Repair Program

-• Urban Forestry (Tree trimming, tree planting, etc.)
+• Urban Forestry (e.g., tree trimming, planting)

-• Complete Streets (work program led by BOE)
+• Complete Streets (led by BOE)

-• Street Lighting
+• Street lighting

-• Metro Bus speed improvements and Dash service
+• Metro bus speed improvements and DASH service

-3. Direct the Chief Administrative Office (CAO) to address the status of the motion reopened June 2021 (Council File 18-0458) by Councilmembers Bonin, Blumenfield, and Buscaino.
+3. Direct the Chief Administrative Office (CAO) to address the status of the motion reopened in June 2021 (Council File 18-0458) by Councilmembers Bonin, Blumenfield, and Buscaino.
 This original 2018 motion asked:

 “We further move that the City Administrative Officer and the Chief Legislative Analyst, be directed to report with recommendations on existing street-related functions and divisions of other departments and bureaus that could be transferred to a merged streets & transportation department, to enhance efficiency and better deliver city services to the residents of Los Angeles.”